lauren2255/School-Data-Cleaning-and-Analysis/README.md

 # pandas-challenge

-School data was cleaned, analyzed, presented according to the following workflow:
+School data was cleaned, examined, and analyzed, according to the following workflow:

 # Project Instructions